 • Ask Yourself: When it comes to emergency credit, ask yourself why it's necessary to take out a loan for this emergency – and what you can do in the future to save instead for the next emergency to make sure that credit of this sort isn't necessary again.

 Are you stuck and want to advance your financial future but lack the funds to do it?
 Sometimes this can be a valid reason for incurring credit – but only when you are sure that you can pay it back according to plan.

 Credit for your financial future can be valid reasons to apply for a loan.
 Sometimes the goal is starting a business, other times the goal might be a student loan in order to further your studies.

 • Ask Yourself: For credit that applies to furthering yourself in some way or another, ask yourself what your six-month to six-year plan is from here.
 How sure are you that you will be able to pay back the loan?
 If the answer is “Completely”, go ahead.

 #3: Credit for Medical Expenses

-The same way as your average emergency, medical expenses isn’t a great reason to get yourself into debt – but sometimes it can save your life.
-Hospitals, medication and doctor’s appointments can be expensive, but they can be crucial to survival.
+The same way as your average emergency, medical expenses aren't a great reason to get yourself into debt – but sometimes it can save your life.
+Hospitals, medication, and doctor's appointments can be expensive, but they can be crucial to survival.

 It's also a good reason to keep your credit score in good standing, just to make sure that you can take out a loan if you were to need one in a life or death situation.